-1 SENATE BILL NO. 286 2 AMENDMENT IN THE NATURE OF A SUBSTITUTE 3 (Proposed by the House Committee on Counties, Cities and Towns 4 on) 5 (Patron Prior to SubstituteSenator Ebbin) 6 A BILL to amend and reenact § 55.1-703 of the Code of Virginia, relating to required disclosure for buyer 7 to beware; buyer due diligence; historic districts.
-8 Be it enacted by the General Assembly of Virginia: 9 1.
-That § 55.1-703 of the Code of Virginia is amended and reenacted as follows: 10 § 55.1-703.
+1 HOUSE BILL NO. 863 2 AMENDMENT IN THE NATURE OF A SUBSTITUTE 3 (Proposed by the House Committee on General Laws 4 on) 5 (Patron Prior to SubstituteDelegate Hernandez) 6 A BILL to amend and reenact §§ 55.1-703 and 55.1-708.2 of the Code of Virginia, relating to Virginia 7 Residential Property Disclosure Act; flood-related disclosures.
+8 Be it enacted by the General Assembly of Virginia: 9 That §§ 55.1-703 and 55.1-708.2 of the Code of Virginia are amended and reenacted as follows: 10 § 55.1-703.
 Required disclosures for buyer to beware; buyer to exercise necessary due 11 diligence.
 12 A. The owner of the residential real property shall furnish to a purchaser a residential property 13 disclosure statement for the buyer to beware of certain matters that may affect the buyer's decision to 14 purchase such real property.
 Such statement shall be provided by the Real Estate Board on its website.
 15 B. The residential property disclosure statement provided by the Real Estate Board on its website 16 shall include the following: 17 1.
 The owner makes no representations or warranties as to the condition of the real property or any 18 improvements thereon, or with regard to any covenants and restrictions, or any conveyances of mineral 19 rights, as may be recorded among the land records affecting the real property or any improvements 20 thereon, and purchasers are advised to exercise whatever due diligence a particular purchaser deems 21 necessary, including obtaining a home inspection, as defined in § 54.1-500, a mold assessment conducted 22 by a business that follows the guidelines provided by the U.S. Environmental Protection Agency, and a 23 residential building energy analysis, as defined in § 54.1-1144, in accordance with terms and conditions 24 as may be contained in the real estate purchase contract, but in any event prior to settlement pursuant to 25 such contract;